-St Monica's Catholic Primary School Risk Assessment for Positive Handling

-Risk Assessment completed by:

-Name of Child:

-DOB: Gender:

-Class: Ethnicity:

-Identificati on of Risk

-Describe the foreseeable risk J.

-Is the risk pote ential occurring

-Assessme ent of Risk -

-How likely is it that the risk will occur? (unlikely, possible, probable, likely)

-If the risk arises, who is likely to be injured or hurt?
+St Monica's Catholic Primary School Risk Assessment for Positive Handling Risk Assessment completed v Name of Child: DOB: Gender: Class: Ethnicity: Identification of Risk Describe the foreseeable risk Is the risk potential Assessment of Risk occurring In which situations does the risk usually occur?
+How likely is it that the risk will occur? (unlikely, possible, probable, likely) If the risk arises, who is likely to be injured or hurt?
 What kinds of injuries or harm are likely to occur?

-How serious are the adverse outcomes? (severe, substantial, minor, minimal)
+How serious are the adverse outcomes? (severe, substantia al, minor, minimal)

 Risk Reduction Options What actions are being taken to minimise the level of risk?
-(Consider changes to environment, awareness of triggers, de-escalation strategies, varying staff deployment, varying teaching group/size, access to quiet area) varying teaching group/size, access to quiet area) Any immediate actions to be taken, by whom and when?
+(Consider changes to environment, awareness of triggers, de-escalation strategies, varying staff deployment, varying teaching group/size, access to quiet area) What actions are being taken to minimise the level of risk?
+(Consider changes to environment, awareness of triggers, de-escalation strategies, varying staff deployment, Risk Reduction Options What actions are being taken to minimise the level of risk?
+(Consider changes to

+Any immediate actions to be taken, by whom and when?